lucyleeow/Blog/README.md

-# R Notes
+# R Blog

-Notes on R. To be clean up eventually...
+R blog notes - to be written eventually.